Geography of Denmark

 Denmark is a Nordic country located in Northern Europe.
 It consists of the Jutland Peninsula and several islands in the Baltic Sea, referred to as the Danish Archipelago.
-Denmark is located southwest of Sweden and due south of Norway and is bordered by the German state (and former possession) Schleswig-Holstein to the south, on Denmark's only land border, 68 kilometres (42 miles) long.
+Denmark is located southwest of Sweden and due south of Norway and is bordered by the German state (and former possession) Schleswig-Holstein to the south, with a 68-kilometre (42-mile) long land border.